jonfinerty/website/index.markdown

 ### Notes[^footnotes]

-[^ghost]: I have a couple of rules for myself on the internet.
+[^ghost]: I have a couple of rules for myself on the internet:
     * Only interact positively, no good comes from public negativity.
-    * Everyone wants to get you addicted to their feed.
+    * Everyone wants to addict you to their feed, avoid scrolling.

     Better to put stuff out, interact mindfully and get on with life.

 [^footnotes]: Because this is a website for me, I've decided to add copious amounts of footnotes.
 In theory so I can be as tangential as I like, but mostly to emulate my favourite author: [Terry Pratchett](https://en.wikipedia.org/wiki/Terry_Pratchett)